MSLNZ/msl-package-manager/docs/developers_guide.rst

 Edit the source code using the style guide
 ------------------------------------------
 Please adhere to the following style guides when contributing to **MSL** packages.
-With multiple people contributing to the code base it will be easier to understand if there is a coherent structure to how code is written:
+With multiple people contributing to the code base it will be easier to understand if there is a coherent structure to how the code is written:

 .. note::
    This section assumes that you followed the instructions from `Install and set up Python, Git and PyCharm`_.